aknot242/terraform-nginx-auth/README.md

         > **NOTE:** The value on line **13 _must_** match the fqdn you used in step 3 of the “Create the Azure OIDC Identity Provider” section of this guide.
 If you need to, you can change the URL you set in that step using the Azure Portal.

-    5. By default, the Sentence app will deploy to a Kubernetes cluster in the Dallas, Texas (U.S.) region, and the NGINX OIDC auth service to a Kubernetes cluster in Seattle, Washington (U.S.).
+    5. By default, the Sentence app will deploy to a Kubernetes cluster in the Dallas, Texas (U.S.) region, and the NGINX Plus OIDC auth service to a Kubernetes cluster in Seattle, Washington (U.S.).
 If you would like to update these, update lines **11** and **14** in your **terraform.tfvars** using values from this list.

-### Configure NGINX for OIDC Authorization
+### Configure NGINX Plus for OIDC Authorization

-To secure the Sentence app and API, NGINX needs to be configured variables that are required in the OIDC authorization flow.
+To secure the Sentence app and API, NGINX Plus needs to be configured variables that are required in the OIDC authorization flow.
 For details about this solution, see the [nginx-openid-connect repo](https://github.com/nginxinc/nginx-openid-connect).
-We will use Terraform variables to inject the secret values into the NGINX config that will be installed in Kubernetes.
+We will use Terraform variables to inject the secret values into the NGINX Plus config that will be installed in Kubernetes.

 > **NOTE:** You will be populating the file below with sensitive information. **Do not** commit this file into a public repository.
 Ideally, these values should be stored in a secure enclave to prevent unintended disclosure.